 Also in this search an article in NATURALER which also give some home made recipes for a gradual dyeing process , such as coffee, tea and seeped walnut shells to darken hair, and lemon juice to lighten hair.

 That sounds really interesting, I suppose women for many years have been using homemade recipes.

-I found a warning on using the BLACK WALNUT HULL POWDER on WEB MD that is worth a look if you are intending to use this powder to dye your hair.
+I did find a warning on using the BLACK WALNUT HULL POWDER on WEB MD that is worth a look if you are intending to use this powder to dye your hair.